 Kate Ceberano is undoubtedly one of Australia’s icons.
 The pop, cabaret and jazz singer, songwriter and performer’s career spans more than 30 years.
 She is one of Australia’s most awarded musicians, her highly acclaimed performance as Mary Magdalene in Jesus Christ Superstar and recording, with John Farnham went platinum four times.
-And now, Kate has released her autobiography, I’m Talking: My life, my words, my music.
-Within its pages, Kate shares her very personal, honest and insightful journey through her childhood, life as a young musician and performer, family relationships and being a mum to Gypsy, 10.
+And there’s also, Kate’s autobiography, I’m Talking: My life, my words, my music.
+Within its pages, Kate shares her very personal, honest and insightful journey through her childhood, life as a young musician and performer, family relationships and being a mum to Gypsy.
 But she also talks frankly about hurtful events that occurred during her career, as well as some very cool meetings with Tom Cruise, Baz Luhrman and INXS frontman Michael Hutchence (a must-read).
 Here’s her story, why she wrote the book, and what she discovered along the way…

 Kate performing at the Leeuwin Estate with the West Australian Symphony Orchestra.